 Salerno - Palermo

-Ferry times from Salerno to Palermo depend on the operator, season, and departure port.
+Ferry times from Salerno (All Ports) to Palermo depend on the operator and season.
 Key info to help you plan:

 EARLIEST FERRY